cofenberg/unrimp/README.md

 - Assets are referenced by using
 	- Renderer toolkit source asset ID naming scheme ```"<name>.asset"```
 		- Absolute: "${PROJECT_NAME}" inserts the name of the project the currently processed asset is in, only valid at the beginning of source asset IDs
-		- Relative: "./" uses the current directory the currently processed asset is in, only valid at the beginning of source asset IDs
+		- Relative: "./" uses the directory the currently processed asset is in, only valid at the beginning of source asset IDs
 		- Relative: "../" switches into the parent directory the currently processed asset is in, only valid at the beginning of source asset IDs
 	- Compiled or runtime generated asset ID naming scheme ```"<project name>/<asset type>/<asset category>/<asset name>"```
 - Examples for asset references inside source assets